 This is the supervised field-based component of EDU 341.
 Students spend at least 25 hours at the field site and complete prepracticum tasks required.
 Students must be enrolled in EDU 341.
+This course is offered during alternate odd fall semesters.
+(Fall 2025, Fall 2027)

-(Fall) Staff/One credit
+Staff/One credit